Ziouche-maroua/pioneer-pulse/README.md

 ### What is CQRS?

+you will find here a detailed article that we wrote about cqrs : [article](https://medium.com/@maya.l.abeille.3570/cqrs-read-write-splitting-52b93cab0bdd)

 **CQRS (Command Query Responsibility Segregation)** is an architectural design pattern that separates **read** and **write** operations into **distinct models**.

 Instead of using a single model for all responsibilities, CQRS divides the system into two parts: